Policy - Resources for Businesses & Employers

 Adobe Acrobat DC lets workers create, edit, share, and collaborate on PDF documents easily from home.
 Because Acrobat DC licenses are tied to individuals, rather than desktop computers, workers can easily download a copy of Acrobat to their personal computer or mobile device – or access it through a web browser - then login and work efficiently from their own homes.
 Acrobat DC also makes remote collaboration a breeze with easy-to-use tools for sharing, viewing, reviewing, and signing PDFs electronically.
 Anyone can comment or sign electronically (even if they don’t have an Acrobat license), and workers can send reminders, set deadlines, and track progress in real time.

 Adobe Sign makes signatures easy, wherever you work.
 Employees simply login to a web browser, Microsoft Office 365, or other enterprise system to request signatures from others and track progress in real time.
 Signers click on a link to view and sign electronically from their computer or mobile device.
 When the job is done, everyone gets a copy of the signed agreement and an audit report is generated automatically.
+Adobe has extended its free trial for commercial users of Sign.
+Learn more here.

 To better enable virtual business environments for remote workforce, and as enterprises reorient their business operations, Adobe Connect can meet business needs with its interactive, scalable and secure virtual environments for businesses.
 In response to international public health advisories, Adobe is providing free 90-day access to Adobe Connect to help government agencies and businesses enable virtual environments for real-time collaboration and online training.
 Learn more here.